books, ecology, farm, future, holistic management, kangaroos, planning, revegetation, trees

 We’re now well into summer, three months since this year’s cull.
 Small groups of kangaroos are returning to the farm, but with reduced browsing pressure the trees are able to translate two wet winters into abundant growth, in some cases finally growing beyond kangaroo reach.
 Areas of bare soil that were previously kangaroo camps experienced a flush of pasture growth and have kept soil cover into summer.
+We approached the kangaroo cull as a reluctant response to a particular set of circumstances: population growth unchecked by natural predation, seasonal fluctuation or hunting patterns, leading to persistent grazing of indigenous revegetation species and contributing to historic erosion limiting the ability of the landscape to return to woodland.
+Likewise, it is a response resorted to after numerous other non-lethal strategies had been trialled, and continue to be employed.
 In the spirit of Allan Savory’s Holistic Management approach, we watch and test our decisions against the ultimate goal of a healthy landscape, community and economy.
-As difficult and unpleasant as it is, at the moment, culling kangaroos feels like the right decision for the health of the landscape, a landscape that we hope in the future provides habitat not just for kangaroos, but a plethora of plants and animals currently without habitat in the open grazing country.
+As difficult and unpleasant as it is, at the moment, culling kangaroos feels like the right decision for the health of the landscape, a landscape that we hope in the future provides habitat not just for kangaroos, but a plethora of indigenous plants and animals currently absent from the open grazing country.
 We keep observing, keep planting, keep tweaking our approach, keep researching and keep trying to unravel the almost infinite variables that make this landscape function.